denny1011133/Denny-blog/src/pages/blog/articles/how-does-React-Native-work.md

 ### Three threads

-These three threads communicate with each other through the **bridge** by sending asynchronous JSON messages.

-The main purpose of bridging is to enable the JavaScript thread to receive a response from the native side eventually.

 ![Thread](https://i.imgur.com/dvpnZ9D.png)

+These threads communicate with each other through the **bridge** by sending asynchronous JSON messages.

+The bridge works as a communication mechanism between the JavaScript code running on the JavaScript thread and the native code running on the Main UI thread of the application.

+The main purpose of bridging is to enable the JavaScript code to access a native module or API.